 Research Activity 2

 Identify a single news outlet, program or comedy that uses a news format that you have occasion to access.
-Point out aspects of that program that are relatively more and less credible.
+Point out aspects of that program that are relatively credible with aspects that are not.
 What contributes to your distinction between the two?
 Does this influence your decision to view the program?

 Part Three: Dimensions of Source Credibility

-Source credibility research has a long and varied tradition that is central to the field of communications.
-Citing research by Berlo and colleagues (1969), McCroskey (1966) and others, the NIH delineate six of the more established dimensions of sources that make them seem more or less credible to the audience.
+Source credibility research has a long and varied tradition that is central to the field of communication.
+Citing research by Berlo and colleagues (1969), McCroskey (1966) and others, the National Institutes of Health delineate six of the more established dimensions of sources that make them seem more or less credible to the audience.
 For our purposes, these may be relabeled and reduced to:

 1) Character (e.g. friendly/unfriendly, honest/dishonest, virtuous/sinful, just/unjust, and biased/unbiased, which overlaps with…)

 4) Behavioral style (dynamic/not dynamic, meek/aggressive, energetic/tired, etc.).

 The most effective source will cover most or all of these bases, as would be the case in the Jimmy Kimmel and Andrew Liu/Lin-Manuel Miranda pieces (above).